The information in this article is up to date for tax year 2022 (returns filed in 2023).

 A note on Form 1040-ES, Estimated Tax for Individuals

-For 2022 taxes, they can file Form 1040-ES quarterly; each quarterly tax installment is typically due on the 15th of April, June, September, and October.
+For taxes filed in 2023, they can file Form 1040-ES quarterly; each quarterly tax installment is typically due on the 15th of April, June, September, and October.

 Schedule C, Profit or Loss from Business

 Schedule C: Profit or Loss from Business is another portion of Form 1040 that is meant specifically for sole proprietors.
-It’s typically due on April 15.
+It’s typically due on Tax Day.

 Tax Forms for Employers and Organizations